Analysis | More data show erosion of a Republican advantage on the economy

 One of the criticisms of the response to the recession that emerged a little over a decade ago was that government spending was too low to spur a rapid return to normal.
 During most of that period, from early 2011 on, the government was split between Democratic leadership in the White House and Republican control of the House.

-This is long-term analysis which, of course, can be substantially off the mark.
+This is long-term analysis, which, of course, can be substantially off the mark.
 But, particularly when coupled with Gallup’s polling, it suggests a climate that isn’t as favorable to the Republican Party as Trump would probably like.

 The good news for Trump, of course, is that shifts in the economy haven’t affected his position in the polls yet.
 The bad news is that the stability the race has seen continues to keep him at a disadvantage.